 7. Reflection on methodology

 Despite confirming with supervisors from the NFI and TU Delft that a linear strategy would suffice, we quickly realized that this would make it difficult to guard the quality of the project.
 It was a good decision to switch strategy to Agile such that new goals could be set and evaluated every three weeks.
-In this way, small increments are made to the product and less successful endeavors do no hinder progress as much.
+In this way, small increments are made to the product and less successful endeavors do not hinder progress as much.
 Perhaps this shows how little the TU Delft focusses on project methodology, as we relied on past experiences to organize this work.

 With similar flexibility, we adapted the main research question to better fit the needs of users.
 Where we originally wanted to only focus on the counterfactuals because it is an interesting field of research, the users made us realize that a combination with feature importance is more valuable.